zxc916684603/ecs/intl.en-US/User Guide/Images/Open source tools/Use Packer to create a custom image.md

 The following examples uses Windows Server 2012 64-bit:

 1. Connect and log on to the Windows server.
-If the server you want to connect to is an ECS Windows instance, see [Connect to a Windows instance](reseller.en-US/User Guide/Connect to instances/Connect to a Windows instance.md#).
+If the server you want to connect to is an ECS Windows instance, see [connect to a Windows instance](reseller.en-US/User Guide/Connect to instances/Connect to a Windows instance.md#).
 2. Open the official [download page of Packer](https://www.packer.io/downloads.html)  and select an appropriate Packer installer for 64-bit Windows.
 3. Unzip the package to a specified directory and install Packer.
 4. Define the directory for Packer in the PATH environment variable.